Paradox1111/portfolioRaterAPI/Feedback.md

 ## Grade: Pass!
 Awesome work. 🎉🎉🎉😎😎😎

 Overall, very well done.
 I can tell you all put a LOT of work into this application, and it is such a cool project to have in y'alls portfolios.
-I love the meta quality of the project,
+I love the meta quality of the project, and how you used the technologies you learned in this course to make an app that will help show off your portfolios; it's also very generous to share the portfolios of your classmates, and providing a place to give and receive portfolio feedback is really such a cool service.
+Congrats on meeting all of the hard requirements and passing project 3!
+I know this team also had a wonderful group dynamic and workflow, which is a huge accomplishment in and of itself.
+Thanks for being amazing devs!